transportkollektiv/lora-wifi-location-tracker/hardware/README.md

 Lortinchen is a small PCB combining an ESP8266 with an RFM96 for Lora Communication.
 We use this as an Wifi location tracker in our OpenBike project to track our Bikes.

+## Flash firmware

+To flash firmware before soldering the ESP on the PCB, you can use an *ESP-12 test board fixture programmer*.
+So you don't need to solder a connection to Serial-USB-Adapter and don't need the flash and reset buttons.

+If you want to update or flash firmware after soldering you need the 1K resistors and the flash and reset  buttons.
+Then solder GND, RX, TX and 3V to your Serial-USB-Connector.
+To go into flash-mode hold flash button, press reset, then release flash button.
+Now you can flash the firmware from PlatformIO.

 ## Parts

 ### Required